 Hence, all stakeholders involved in AI need to adopt ethical principles and practices that ensure that AI is aligned with human values and goals.
 It is also critical for society to educate itself about the benefits and risks of AI and to engage in informed and responsible decision-making regarding its development and deployment.

-One thing I will say, is sentient, killer AI is not coming (not anytime soon).
+One thing I will say, sentient, killer AI is not coming (not anytime soon).
 AI will always lead back to a human.
-If AI is misused or abused, the bad actor will not be able to hide behind AI to escape the law.
+If AI technology is misused or abused, the bad actor will not be able to hide behind AI to escape the law.
 So, is AI evil?
 Most definitely not.
+Artificial intelligence, like all technology, is neither good or bad; it’s neutral.

 Notes

-Tags: Artificial Intelligence, MrNetTek, Eddie Jackson Computer, AI
+Tags: Eddie Jackson Artificial Intelligence, MrNetTek, Eddie Jackson Computer, AI

 #ArtificialIntelligence #MrNetTek